-few months ago I joined the Israeli Lab Accreditation Authority (ISRAC) as the representative of Israeli academia, and therefore, as Chairman, an opportunity that I regard as a privilege.
-On joining I was pleased to see how dedicated the people in the authority are, and I found an organization that struggles to adhere to the highest professional standards.

-ISRAC was established about 13 years ago as a highly important national facility.
-There are hundreds of laboratories dispersed throughout the country, providing analytical services in medical, engineering, chemical, structural, and agricultural areas.
-Israel's health, security and economic strength depend on the reliability of these analytical services.
-In addition, the available analytical services are important both for Israeli society to have confidence in the quality of products that we produce here, and for our export products to be well accepted overseas.
-In our country, ISRAC is the only formal national tool available for maintaining the high standards of all the analytical laboratories, standards that are adopted by the most advanced countries throughout the world.
+After a very serious and rigorous formal searching process, Mrs. Etty Feller was nominated as the general director (CEO) of ISRAC.
+The search committee which I chaired, examined several dozen very good candidates who very much wanted the position.
+This searching process demonstrated very clearly that ISRAC is a very prestigious and challenging working place.
+Mrs. Feller brings with her important professional experience, diligence a very good management capability and strong ambition to advance ISRAC in all important directions: the professional one, the scope and depth of work and the social aspects as well as maintaining excellent relationships and good spirit among the staff of ISRAC.

-The Authority provides current accreditation to 141 laboratories in different testing areas.
-15 employees operate the 335 assessors who, on a current basis, supervise all the laboratories under our umbrella and endeavor to ensure that the accreditation that we provide them has a sound basis.
-2009 and the first months of 2010 can be considered as very successful and prolific for ISRAC.
-17 new organizations were accredited and 18 workshops were organized for various organizations.
-In addition, employees of the Authority participated in 6 important international symposia, as Israel's relationship with parallel international organizations is extremely important.
+The Authority provides current accreditation to 147 laboratories in different testing areas.
+15 employees operate the 106 assessors who, on a current basis, supervise all the laboratories under our umbrella and endeavor to ensure that the accreditation that we provide them has a sound basis.

+2010 can be considered as a very successful and prolific year for ISRAC.
+6 new organizations were accredited and 10 workshops were organized for various organizations.
+In addition, employees of the Authority participated in 6 important international symposia, as Israel's relationship with parallel international organizations is extremely important to ISRAC and to Israel.

 ISRAC has formal agreements with the International Laboratory Accreditation Cooperation (ILAC) and the European Accreditation (EA) organization.
 Within this framework, ISRAC is routinely evaluated by representatives from these organizations.
 A recent evaluation took place in March 2010.
 We received very positive feedback regarding our level of operation and management system, and were advised that the Authority conforms to the standards of ISO/IEC 17011.
 Some additional highly constructive comments that we received from the evaluation will help us to further improve our services.
+It is important to note that in order to fully adjust ourselves to the standards of the OECD countries (to which we belong) and especially the standards of the European Commission, ISRAC has to undergo revolutionary changes in the volume of work, towards the end of 2011.
+I want to express my highest appreciation to the excellent preparation work that was carried out by the senior staff of ISRAC during recent months, in order to meet these challenges.
+Due to their work, I think that we are well prepared.